 - estate planning;

-- succession law; and
+- succession law and estate planning; and

 - trusts and equity.